 A Profile of Hope: Geoff's Story

-In 2009 my primary care provider called after a routine physical and shocked me with these words: "Your white blood cell counts have been rising for several years and are now much higher than normal.
+After a routine physical in 2009, my primary care provider called and shocked me with these words: "Your white blood cell counts are much higher than normal.
 I'm referring you to a hematologist/oncologist and I want you to go as soon as you can."
-Three weeks later I was diagnosed with cancer of the blood, chronic lymphocytic leukemia (CLL).
+Three weeks later, I was diagnosed with chronic lymphocytic leukemia (CLL)/small lymphocytic lymphoma (SLL).

 When I learned I had CLL, I was scared and confused because I was completely asymptomatic.
 I was active, fit, and happy.
 A diagnosis of cancer was impossible to wrap my mind around.

 My doctor informed me that there was no reason to begin treatment since there is no benefit to early intervention, so I began a period of active surveillance or "watch and wait."
 Although the idea of not treating my cancer right away was difficult to deal with at first, I realized that delaying treatment for as long as possible had a huge advantage.
 It enabled me to focus on supporting research to help advance treatments for CLL and it gave time to let the science advance – and CLL research has indeed been accelerating fast.

 After more than five years of watching and waiting, I became symptomatic in early 2015.
 I began to lose weight rapidly, suffered extreme fatigue, and my white blood cell counts were doubling far too fast.
 The need for treatment arrived.